 On our last day, the sun finally shined at Pagudpud.
 Locals and tourists at last got the chance to apply their sunblocks, wear their colorful and sexy swimsuits, don their snorkeling masks and enjoy the creamy sands and blue waters of Saud Beach.

 People flocked the shoreline and tourists snapped away with their cameras.
 The waves were still strong but the kids were enormously enjoying it’s crests as it slammed the sandy shore.

 Pagudpud is composed of sixteen towns, Saud being one of them, and is considered a first class municipality mainly due to its income via tourism.
-It is bound by Bangui on the South and the Cordillera Mountains on the east.
+It is bound by the town of Bangui on the south and the Cordillera Mountains on the east.
 Aside from tourism, farming and fishing are the main source of livelihood in the area.

-Legend has it that the powdery white beach of Saud was not really was the beautiful cove we see now.
+Legend has it that the powdery white beach of Saud is not really the beautiful cove we see now.
 It was said that it used to be rocky and gray until a mermaid who disguised herself as an old beggar was aided by one of Saud’s local.
-She then asked the local as to what she wants as a reward, and her request was for the coast to be transformed into the paradise that it is today.
-I guess we should all be thankful for that Good Samaritan for without her, we would not even hear of Pagudpud.
+She then asked the local as to what she wants as a reward, and she requested for the coast to be transformed into the paradise that it is today.
+I guess we should all be thankful for that good samaritan, for without her we would not even hear of Pagudpud.

 After enjoying the crystal waters of the beach, it was time for my customary beach walk.
 My goal was to reach the lone tree that can be seen at the end of the cove.
 It was already nine in the morning and the sun was already heating the beach up quite nicely.